caiusb/website/src/pages/blog/2025-12-30-self-hosted-postgres/index.md

 ### Installing

-Now, we can configure backups for our "cluster".
+Now, we can configure backups for our new Postgres cluster.

 First, let's install the prerequisites that the Barman Cloud plugin requires.
-First, we need to install Certificate Manager (you can skip this step if your cluster already has it installed.
-My "test" cluster did not).
+We will need to install Certificate Manager[^1].

 ```bash
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.19.2/cert-manager.yaml